BackendBaz/Log-Levels-Console-App/README.md

 2. Get log level from a log line
    - It returns a log line's log level, which should be returned in **lowercase**.
 3. Reformat a log line
+   - It reformats the log line, putting the message first and the log level after it in parentheses.